Dana Brunetti: Digital media

 In July 2011, at an event at the Talenthouse in Palo Alto, California, Brunetti offered the audience his perspective on working on House of Cards and told the audience, "Silicon Valley should start making content ...
 Netflix creating original content is a game changer."
 Brunetti also told the audience that he thought Amazon, Hulu and Fandor would join Netflix in producing their own content, which would lead to subscription cable companies (like HBO) to offer a la carte content in the next 5 years.
 In May 2012, Amazon announced plans to create original content.
 Hulu also announced similar plans in 2012.
 In August 2012, HBO began a la carte subscriptions for their service in Norway.
 In early 2013, Verizon unveiled plans to offer cable channels a la carte to consumers.

 He told an audience in September 2012 that web video will "destroy networks and conglomerates as we know it."

-In 2014, Brunetti sat down with former Facebook executive Randy Zuckerberg for an interview at SXSW Film Festival about the future of media, personal branding online, and how Hollywood and Silicon Valley continue to converge.
+In 2014, Brunetti sat down with former Facebook executive Randi Zuckerberg for an interview at SXSW Film Festival about the future of media, personal branding online, and how Hollywood and Silicon Valley continue to converge.
 On the subject of crowdfunding, Brunetti suggested it was "a genius idea that's gotten a little out of hand ...
 I think it's wrong when people like Zach Braff or Spike Lee utilize that same service to fund their films when they already have access", he added.
 "I think it overshadows the little guys who actually need the funding."

 On October 22, 2020, Brunetti was named as an associate executive producer of the No Agenda podcast, episode 1288.
 The show is hosted every Sunday and Thursday by Adam Curry and John C. Dvorak.
+He went on to executive produce "Hairy Legs" episode 1290.